IIIF/cookbook-recipes/recipe/0154-geo-extension/index.md

 ---

 ### Use Case
-WIP - A Manifest contains a single Canvas item representing a photograph.
-Using the navPlace extension, I can specify a geographic location for the photograph that a web-based map platform can display.
+You have a photograph of the Lacoon bronze.
+You would like to show the location of the bronze as a Point on a web mapping platform.
+This is possible using the `navPlace` property.

 ### Implementation Notes
-Please refer to the [implementation notes for navPlace.](https://iiif.io/api/extension/navplace/#5-implementation-notes)
+For all the information on how to use the `navPlace` property see the [implementation notes in the IIIF Extensions directory.](https://iiif.io/api/extension/navplace/#5-implementation-notes)
+For a complete guide on how to use the `navPlace` property see the [IIIF Guides entry for `navPlace`.](https://preview.iiif.io/guides/41-navPlace/guides/iiif.io.api.extension.navplace/)

 ### Example
-TBD - The Manifest is of an image of the Laocöon statue by Giovanni Battista Foggini, and the map shows the location of the Getty Center where it is currently displayed.
+TBD - The Manifest is of an image of the Laocöon bronze by Giovanni Battista Foggini, and the map shows the location of the Getty Center where it is currently displayed.
 The Manifest below contains one Canvas with a photograph painted onto it.
 The `navPlace` property in the Manifest stores geographic information from the photograph. `navPlace` contains GeoJSON-LD, and a client can parse GeoJSON features from `navPlace`.
-These GeoJSON features are rendered in geometric shapes by a web-based map platform.
-Often, data from the resource such as an image URL, label or description is connected with those shapes via [`properties`](https://tools.ietf.org/html/rfc7946#section-3.2) in GeoJSON.
-Web maps typically offer built in display functionality for metadata contained in `properties`.
+These GeoJSON features are rendered as geometric shapes by a web-based map platform.
+Often, data from the resource such as an image URL, label or summary is connected with those shapes via [`properties`](https://tools.ietf.org/html/rfc7946#section-3.2) in GeoJSON.
+Web mapping platforms typically offer built in display functionality for metadata contained in `properties`.

 {% include manifest_links.html viewers="" manifest="manifest.json" %}